INFORMATIONAL TELECON QUESTIONS (10.23.18)

 Q: Are there any parameters for team names?

-Q: Is it possible to have more than one team from our college to compete in the Tribal and/or AISES Competition?
+Q: Is it possible to have more than one team from our college to compete in the Mars and/or Moon Competition?

 A: No, schools can only participate in one competition.
 We suggest 4-6 students per team.

-Q: Do we have to submit an Notice of Intent (NOI) for the Tribal and AISES competition if we want to be considered to compete in both launches?
+Q: Do we have to submit an Notice of Intent (NOI) for the Mars and Moon competition if we want to be considered to compete in both launches?

-A: Teams may choose Tribal, AISES or both competitions when submitting an NOI.
+A: Teams may choose Mars, Moon or both competitions when submitting an NOI.
 Please select both if you want to be considered for both launches.

 Q: Are we eligible to launch if we don’t have any experience launching rockets.?